ourlifeloop/marketing/src/cms/training-faqs/how-do-i-change-the-status-on-a-transportation-request.md

 ---
-question: How do I change the status of a Transportation Request?
+question: How do I change the status of a transportation request?
 answer: From the Transportation calendar, select the day the request is on.
   Locate the request in the day view on the right-hand side.
 You can either edit from this view by selecting the edit icon underneath it by editing the status